lou-i0/GenAI/rag/rag_readme.md

 ## Projects
 Please see the below links in reference to the work that I have done to explore how RAG works with LLMs:

-### Simple Rag exercise using OpenAI ChatGPT modelling process
+### Naive Rag exercise using OpenAI ChatGPT modelling process
-please see [openai_rag python file](openai_rag.py) for how i understood a striaghtforward process of implementing rag based on a database created in chroma db of txt file responses from other LLMs about a summary of Wrexham University.
+please see [openai_rag python file](openai_rag.py) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.

 ## What is RAG?
 RAG Stands for Retrieval Augmented Generation.
 Essentially RAG aims to solve potential problems with Large Language Models (LLM's). these problems can be broken down into as follows: